This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

-Tom Ford Beauty is NOT Cruelty-free.
-Tom Ford Beauty pays and allows their products to be tested on animals when required by law.
-Also, Tom Ford sells its products in stores in mainland China where animal testing is mandatory for most imported cosmetics.
+Tom Ford Beauty allows its products or ingredients to be tested on animals when required by law including when selling in stores in mainland China.

 In addition, Tom Ford Beauty is owned by Estee Lauder, a parent corporation that is NOT cruelty-free.

 Tom Ford Beauty’s Animal Testing Policy

 While researching to learn more about Tom Ford Beauty’s cruelty-free status, I couldn’t find the brand’s official animal testing policy anywhere on its website.

 “Thank you for your interest in Tom Ford Beauty